jupyterlab/jupyterlab/CONTRIBUTING.md

 ```

 Development mode ensures that you are running the JavaScript assets that are
 built in the dev-installed Python package.
-When running from source in development
+When running in dev mode, a red
-mode, the page will have a red stripe at the top to indicate it is an unreleased version.
+stripe will appear at the top of the page; this is to indicate running
+an unreleased version.

 ### Build and run the tests